Frequently Asked Questions

 What does kindergarten look like in the CV Cyber Academy?

 Kindergarten will have a blend of virtual and screen-free activities.
+Caregiver involvement is required at the kindergarten level.

 What about books or other materials needed?